Types of Obsessions

 Religious OCD Subtype

-Religious thoughts can become intrusive and become distressing in individuals with OCD.
+Religious thoughts can become intrusive and distressing in individuals with OCD.
 These thoughts can involve intrusive religious blasphemous thoughts, compulsive prayer, hypermorality, unwarranted concern about committing a sin, and cleaning/washing rituals (Himle, Chatters, Taylor & Nguyen, 2001).
 These thoughts sometimes become problematic, and are referred to as "scrupulosity."
 Scrupulosity describes the relationship between religiosity and the symptoms of OCD, and individuals with these obsessions often focus on certain details of their religion while ignoring others.
-A measure called the Penn Inventory of Scrupulosity (PIOS), identifies the fear of sin and the fear of God as the two domains of scrupulosity (Olatunji, Abramowitz, Williams, Connolly, & Lohr, 2007).

-Foa & Kozak (1995) found that scrupulous obsessions in OCD were ranked as the fifth most common obsession, with 6% of participants endorsing it as their primary obsession.
-Additionally, it has been estimated that religious obsessions occur in 25% of individuals with OCD (Antony, Dowie, and Swinson, 1998).
+One large study found that scrupulous obsessions in OCD were ranked as the fifth most common obsession, with 6% of participants endorsing it as their primary obsession.
+Additionally, it has been estimated that religious obsessions occur in 25% of individuals with OCD (Antony, Dowie, & Swinson, 1998).
 One study showed that OCD symptoms presentation can be influenced by one's religion and culture (Sica, Novara, Sanavio, Dorz & Coradeschi, 2002).
 Abramowitz, Deacon, Woods, & Tolin (2004) highlighted this point by finding that Protestant individuals with high levels of religiosity had the highest severity of OCD symptoms.

 Individuals with scrupulous obsessions may have anxiety related to their religion, sinning, and guilt, which can cause religious practices and rituals to become compulsive (Deacon & Nelson, 2008; Gonsalvez et al., 2009).
 Also, these individuals are often more religious and more likely to seek out religious counseling and less likely to receive medical treatment (Siev, Baer, & Minichiello, 2011).
 They also found that a negative concept of God was associated with higher symptom severity, and that one in five did not subscribe to a particular religious affiliation.
 In line with the negative God concept, those that believe that their God is punitive will likely engage in more severe compulsions to make up for minor sins, even though the clergy is aware that their sins are minor and do not need compulsive actions (Gonsalvez et al., 2010).
 In addition, 20% stated that their OCD symptoms help them in observing their religion.